AscendingPassage.com HOME PAGE.

 Wady Meharakka Temple

 The temple of Meharrakka (Meharraka, Maharraqa, Maharraka or Maharaga) dates from the Greco-Roman period.
-It was rescued from the rising waters from the Aswan High dam and placed on higher ground together with Wadi El Seboua temple and the temple of Dakka, for the ease of the tourists.
+It was rescued from the rising waters of the Aswan High dam and placed on higher ground together with Wadi El Seboua temple and the temple of Dakka, for the ease of the tourists.

-Wadi Meharrakka Temple
+Wadi Meharrakka and Broken Pots

 March 26th, 1813.